kali4nya/BoopWallet/README.md

 also its like 50% vibe coded soooo
-**Please don't use it to store actuall crypto yet** if you encounter any problems let me know :3
+**Please don't use it to store actuall crypto yet** if you encounter any problems or have any suggestions let me know :3